 It's interesting that all these ideas for being assertive start with "don't".
 Don't speak first, don't disagree, don't make statements… it doesn't sound all that assertive, does it?
 Is this the level of "self-monitoring" women need to practice to get ahead in the workplace?

 It's arguable that the tips are good advice for anyone.
 Listening, not being aggressive, and not being overly disagreeable: all are habits that workers appreciate in their manager, male or female.
-But for a man they're merely desirable traits, since we seem to accept aggression as part of the male stereotype.
-For a woman they're essential – unless she wants to be seen as abrasive.
+But for a man they can be seen as merely desirable traits, since we seem to accept aggression as part of the male stereotype.
+Depressingly, for a woman they're essential – unless she wants to be seen as abrasive.

 Going back to my teenage dish washing days, why was I shocked when my female managers shouted at me for working too slowly and not shining up the cutlery?

-Not everybody does, however, and many women have adapted their style of assertiveness accordingly.
-It's still a male-dominated business world, and women who combine true assertiveness with their "feminine" traits are the ones breaking through the glass ceiling.
+But not everybody thinks this way, and many women have adapted their style of assertiveness accordingly.
+Even though the trends are moving in the right direction, it's still a male-dominated business world, but women who combine true assertiveness with their "feminine" traits are the ones breaking through the glass ceiling.
+Definitely food for thought, I'd say.

 If you'd like to learn more about assertive behavior, why not take a look at how we can help?